Yoosunoovy/Yoosunoovy/README.md

 offtab/busy like 24/7 usually erm... sorry if i dont respond to you or am incredibly late to doing so 😢

-Feel free to sit with my friends and I:) we'd never get mad at you for it, and if anything, enjoy it! strangers welcome <3
+Feel free to sit with my friends and I :) we'd never get mad at you for it, and if anything we'd enjoy it! strangers welcome <3